Data Privacy Information for Applicants

 Thank you for your interest in working for Salzgitter AG and its subsidiaries.
-Ensuring that we handle the personal data of our applicants*, employees and other third parties associated with us in a responsible manner is very important to us.
+Ensuring that we handle your personal data in a responsible and lawful manner is very important to us.

 In the following information, and in accordance with Articles 12-14 of the EU General Data Protection Regulation (GDPR), we would like to give you an overview of how we process your personal data, your rights under data privacy law and details of how we handle the applications we receive online, via email and by mail.

 As a basic rule, the responsible body is the Salzgitter Group company to which you are applying.

 The contact details of the company’s Data Protection Officer can be found in the “Data protection” section of the respective company’s website.

 We need your personal data in order to process your application.